Raid Pyrenean

 Introduction

-For 15 years now we have been supporting cyclists in achieving their goals.
-We are passionate about our product being the best it can be and we help about 200 cyclists a year to achieve the official Raid Pyrenean route.
-The expertise and experience of our team really shows; we provide two highly customised support vans per group, our guides are attentive and energetic and we know that this is not just a cycling challenge – it is also a holiday, so we keep it fun!
-It is also about your goals and aspirations and we pride ourselves on our individual customer focus from your first enquiry to the last moment of your holiday.
+Since 2004 we’ve been supporting cyclists to conquer the Raid Pyrenean and to achieve their goals.
+We are passionate about what we do, and over the years we’ve helped hundreds of cyclists to complete this epic coast-to-coast cycling challenge.
+The expertise and experience of our team is evident on every one of our tours: we provide two highly customised support vans per group, our guides are attentive and energetic, and we know that this is not just a cycling challenge – it is also a holiday, so we keep it fun!
+While this is a group holiday, the tour is very much about YOUR goals and aspirations and we pride ourselves on our individual customer focus; from your first enquiry to the last moment of your holiday.

-It is important to us that you book a holiday that’s right for you, so do read the Trip Notes for all you need to know about how this holiday works, food, accommodation & travel…
+It is important to us that you book a holiday that’s right for you, so do read the Trip Notes for all you need to know about how this holiday works; food, accommodation, travel and so on.

 For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.